Adriankhl/godot-llm/README.md

 # Godot LLM
 Isn't it cool to utilize large language model (LLM) to generate contents for your game?
 LLM has great potential in NPC models, game mechanics and design assisting.
 Thanks for technology like [llama.cpp](https://github.com/ggerganov/llama.cpp), "small" LLM, such as [llama-3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B), run reasonably well locally on lower-end machine without a good GPU.
 I want to experiment LLM in Godot but I couldn't find any good library, so I decided to create one here.

-&#9888; While LLM is less controversial than image generation models, there can be legal issues when LLM is integrated in games, I have created another [document](./LLM_LEGAL.md) to document some relevant information
+&#9888; While LLM is less controversial than image generation models, there can still be legal issues when LLM contents are integrated in games, I have created another [page](./LLM_LEGAL.md) to document some relevant information

 # Table of Contents
 1. [Quick start](#quick-start)